suvinay/configs/README.md

 configs
 =======

-Config files for shell, vim, screen, tmux
+Config files for shell, vim, screen, tmux.

+Each branch corresponds to a different machine.

+master branch has what is common across machines